hubidu/ava-codeceptjs/README.md

 - DONE t.on should return new page object instance

 - DONE Refactor ava-codecept code
-- Move examples to separate project
+- DONE Move examples to separate project
 - Try again: Make full page screenshots
 - Conditionally check for elements
 - Can now check for console errors